USS LST-510: Return to the US, June 1945

-After touching at Norfolk, Virginia, the tank landing ship proceeded via New Orleans to Galveston, Texas where she prepared for Pacific service.
+After touching at Norfolk, Virginia, the tank landing ship proceeded via New Orleans to Galveston, Texas, where she prepared for Pacific service.
 However, Japan's capitulation in August 1945 cancelled plans for her journey to the Pacific.
-Instead, LST-510 reported to Green Cove Springs, Florida where she was placed out of commission on 1 July 1946.
+Instead, LST-510 reported to Green Cove Springs, Florida, where she was placed out of commission on 1 July 1946.

 LST-510 received one battle star for her World War II service.

 Decommissioning and sale

 Inactive for over a decade, she was named USS Buncombe County (LST-510) on 1 July 1955.
 Deemed "unfit for further Naval service" on 27 October 1958, her name was struck from the Naval Vessel Register on 1 November 1958.

-In 1960, the ship was sold to the Chesapeake Bay Ferry District of Norfolk, Virginia and renamed MV Virginia Beach.
-Resold in 1964 or 1965 to the Delaware River and Bay Authority, she was renamed MV Cape Henlopen and converted to a passenger and auto ferry in 1966, operating between Lewes, Delaware and Cape May, New Jersey.
-Purchased in 1983 by Cross Sound Ferry Services, Inc. of New London, Connecticut, she underwent a total refurbishment before entering service between Orient Point, New York (Long Island) and New London, perhaps making it the only D-Day veteran ship to still be in active service (map).
-The ferry was repowered during the winter of 1995 with EMD 12-645 diesel engines.
+In 1960, the ship was sold to the Chesapeake Bay Ferry District of Norfolk, Virginia, and renamed MV Virginia Beach.
+Resold in 1964 or 1965 to the Delaware River and Bay Authority, she was renamed MV Cape Henlopen and converted to a passenger and auto ferry in 1966, operating between Lewes, Delaware, and Cape May, New Jersey.
+Purchased in 1983 by Cross Sound Ferry Services, Inc. of New London, Connecticut, she underwent a total refurbishment before entering service between Orient, New York (Long Island) and New London, perhaps making it the only D-Day veteran ship to still be in active service.
+The ferry was repowered during the winter of 1995 with EMD 12-645 diesel engines, and repowered again in 2016 with Caterpillar 3516C diesel engines certified to EPA Tier 3 emissions standards.
 In 2019, the ship underwent a major overhaul, renovating the ships' passenger accommodations and adding a new lounge, honoring the history and service of the ship in World War II.

-MV Cape Henlopen is one of the oldest operating ferries in the world and one of the few ships who served in World War II still in active service.
+MV Cape Henlopen is one of the oldest operating ferries in the world and one of the few ships which served in World War II still in active service.